 … so that if one goal isn’t going how you intended, there are others you can still take pride in.

 I think there are three main ways to achieve this in studying:

-- Take on multiple topics a day: don’t just do the same thing all day, mix it up and look at different subjects or disciplines.
+- Don’t just do the same thing all day.
+Mix it up and look at different subjects or disciplines.
 If one’s not going well, hopefully you can still take satisfaction from progress in a different area.

-- Have “process” goals for your studies: like simply sticking to your routine.
-You may have had a ‘mare of a day trying to get your head round something, or been writing at a painfully slow rate, but at least you can take pride in how you stuck to the schedule and worked for however many hours you’d planned.
+- Like simply sticking to your routine!
+You may have had a ‘mare of a day trying to get your head around something, or been writing at a painfully slow rate, but at least you can take pride in how you stuck to the schedule and worked for however many hours you’d planned.

 14. Make proper space in your life for quality rest and relaxation time…

+None of us is a robot.
 You can’t work all day every day for weeks on end without slowing down, or even grinding to a halt altogether.
 You need to take time out to catch your breath.